MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 ## JavaScript Scripting

 To start using JavaScript, you must first be debugging a target.
 When you're ready to start working on your JavaScript, click "Load JavaScript Provider".
-After taht you can create a new JavaScript, by picking between these two types of script templates.
+After that you can create a new JavaScript, by picking between these two types of script templates.

 - **Extension Script** - A script which is designed to act as an extension to the debugger.
 It manipulates the object model of the debugger and provides continued functionality.
 No action happens upon hitting the <i>Execute</i> button on the ribbon.